py-pdf/fpdf2/docs/Templates.md

 fpdf.template.FlexTemplate(self, pdf, elements=None)
 ```

 It supports the same method as Template(), except for `add_page()`, which you will instead execute directly on the FPDF() instance.
+However, the render() method has a few more parameters:

+`FlexTemplate.render(offsetx=0.0, offsety=0.0, rotate=0.0)`

 The dict syntax for setting text values is also supported.

 # Details - Template definition #